-Return the number of subimages in the file.
+Return the number of subimages in the file this ImageBuf refers to.
+This will always be 1 for an ImageBuf that was not constructed as a direct reference to a file.

 '''

 int OIIO::ImageBuf::miplevel() const

+'''

-Return the index of the miplevel the ImageBuf is currently holding.
+Return the index of the miplevel with a file's subimage that the ImageBuf is currently holding.
+This will always be 0 for an ImageBuf that was not constructed as a direct reference to a file, or if the subimage within that file was not MIP-mapped.

+'''

 int OIIO::ImageBuf::nmiplevels() const

-Return the number of miplevels of the current subimage.
+'''

+Return the number of MIP levels of the current subimage within the file this ImageBuf refers to.
+This will always be 1 for an ImageBuf that was not constructed as a direct reference to a file, or if this subimage within the file was not MIP-mapped.

+'''

 int OIIO::ImageBuf::nchannels() const

+'''

 Return the number of color channels in the image.
 This is equivalent to spec().nchannels.

+'''

-int xbegin () const
+int xbegin() const

 int xend() const

-int ybegin () const
+int ybegin() const

 int yend() const

-int zbegin () const
+int zbegin() const

 int zend() const

+'''

 Returns the [begin, end) range of the pixel data window of the buffer.
-These are equivalent to spec().

-x, spec().x+spec().width, spec().y, spec().y+spec().height, spec().z, and spec().
+These are equivalent to spec(). x, spec().x+spec().width, spec().y+spec().height, spec().z, and <math>spec().z+spec().depth, respectively.

-z+spec().depth, respectively.
+'''

 int OIIO::ImageBuf::orientation() const

+'''

-the current "Orientation"
+Return the current "Orientation" metadata for the image, per the table in sec-metadata-orientation

-metadata for

-table

-the

-image,

-per

-the

-in

-sec-metadata-orientation
+'''

 void OIIO::ImageBuf::set_orientation (int orient)

+'''

 Set the "Orientation" metadata for the image.

+'''

-int oriented width() const
+int oriented_width() const

 int oriented_height() const

-intoriented x() const
+int oriented_x() const

 int oriented_y() const

 int oriented_full_width() const

 int oriented_full_height() const

 int oriented_full_x() const

 int oriented_full_y() const

+'''
-The oriented width, height, x, and y describe the pixel data window after taking the display orientation into

-consideration.
-The full versions the "full" (a.k.a. display) window after taking the display orientation into
+The oriented width, height, x, and y describe the pixel data window after taking the display orientation into consideration.
+The full versions the "full" (a.k.a. display) window after taking the display orientation into consideration.

-consideration.
+'''

 ROI OIIO::ImageBuf::roi() const

+'''

 Return pixel data window for this ImageBuf as a ROI.

+'''

-ROI OIIO::ImageBuf::roi full() const
+ROI OIIO::ImageBuf::roi_full() const

+'''

 Return full/display window for this ImageBuf as a ROI.

+'''

-void OIIO::ImageBuf::set_origin (int x, int y, int z = 0)
+void OIIO::ImageBuf::set origin (int x, int y, int z = 0)

+'''

-Alters the metadata of the spec in the ImageBuf to reset the "origin" of the pixel data window to be the specified
+Alters the metadata of the spec in the ImageBuf to reset the "origin" of the pixel data window to be the specified coordinates.

-coordinates.
 This does not affect the size of the pixel data window, only its position.

+'''

 void OIIO::ImageBuf::set_full (int xbegin, int xend, int ybegin, int yend, int zbegin, int zend)

+'''
-Set the "full" (a.k.a. display) window to Alters the metadata of the spec in the ImageBuf to reset the "full"

-image size (a.k.a. "display window") to
+Set the "full" (a.k.a. display) window to Alters the metadata of the spec in the ImageBuf to reset the "full" image size (a.k.a. "display window") to

+'''

-[xbegin, xend) x [ybegin, yend) x [zbegin, zend) '
+[xbegin, xend) x [ybegin, yend) x [zbegin, zend)'

 '''